TechnoCultureClub/voxel-builder-V2/readme.md

 # voxel-builder

 Based on [a Three.js example](https://threejs.org/examples/#webgl_interactive_voxelpainter)

-Built ot be used in ABC3D 3D printing workshops in libraries.
+Built to be used in ABC3D 3D printing workshops in libraries.
 Uses Three.js build 81, OrbitControls.js, Detector.js and STLExporter.js.

 ## Roadmap
 *Any contributions welcome*

-- add hash encoding like on [this on](https://github.com/maxogden/voxel-builder)
+- add hash encoding like on [this one](https://github.com/maxogden/voxel-builder)
 - add color selection
 - add color encoding in STL
 - add STL smoothing option like [here](https://github.com/maxogden/ndarray-stl)